- Home

 Making treatment decisions

-Sometimes it is difficult to decide on the type of treatment to have.
+Sometimes it is difficult to decide on which management or treatment options to choose.
 You may feel that everything is happening too fast, or you might be anxious to get started.

 Learn more about: